• Date and time: Friday 13 June 2025, 6.30pm to 8pm

 There is certainly a role for AI for unsafe tasks that people should not, or cannot, do, but ‘low-value’ tasks are an important part of the learning curve for many employees.
 Our work is also an important way we define ourselves in society.
 Will AI open up new opportunities or threaten traditional patterns of work?

-Following the 2025 AI Action Summit in Paris, join our panel of expert speakers from France and the UK as they discuss whether we should fear or embrace AI in the workplace.
+Following the 2025 AI Action Summit in Paris, join our panel of expert speakers from the UK and France as they discuss whether we should fear or embrace AI in the workplace.
+Our speakers include David Beer of the University of York, Édouard Havis of Inria's LaborIA, Anna Thomas of the Institute for the Future of Work, and David Stillwell of the University of Cambridge.
+The session is chaired by John McDermid, Director of the Centre for Assuring Autonomy at the University of York.

 This event is part of the Festival Focus ‘Securing Our Future’ presented in collaboration with the French Embassy in the UK.
 You may also be interested in 'Protecting Our Blue Planet' taking place on Wednesday 11 June.